Julius Cole Rassin, smiling with his banjo: polaroid with his name and dates handwritten below the photo, resting on a dark wood desk.

 “This song is about everyone who is Broken and Lost at some point in their lives.”

-Cole died in February 2018 at age 22.
-In the months that followed, his parents Mary Belle Jones and Steve Rassin gave six of his unfinished songs to his friend Hannah Kol, a Nashville-based singer-songwriter.
-She took them into a Nashville studio and recorded them as the album Sunny Day.
-The release party, held that October at The Annex at The Brooklyn Arts Center in Wilmington, was where Music Heals Minds was introduced to the community.
+Julius Cole passed away in February 2018 at just 22 years old.
+In the months that followed, his parents, Mary Belle Jones and Steve Rassin, entrusted six of his unfinished songs to his friend Hannah Kol, a Nashville-based singer-songwriter.
+She carried them into a Nashville studio and brought them to life as the album Sunny Day.
+That October, at a release party held at The Annex at The Brooklyn Arts Center in Wilmington, Music Heals Minds was introduced to the community.

 In his own words

-Images from Cole’s own YouTube channel.
-All Cole quotes are from his own video descriptions or transcribed from his own recordings and verified against the source.
-Song authorship registered with BMI under Cole Rassin.
+Images from Julius Cole’s own YouTube channel.
+All quotes are from his own video descriptions or transcribed from his own recordings and verified against the source.
+Song authorship registered with BMI under Julius Cole Rassin.

 His music